pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 Another important way to enhance your SEO is by having a modern site that provides a positive user experience:

 > “Usability and user experience are second order influences on search engine ranking success.
 They provide an indirect but measurable benefit to a site's external popularity, which the engines can then interpret as a signal of higher quality.
 This is called the "no one likes to link to a crummy site" phenomenon.” [(Fishkin & Moz, 2015, p.
-27)]((https://moz.com/beginners-guide-to-seo).
+27)](https://moz.com/beginners-guide-to-seo).

 For OJS users, designing an appropriate site can be achieved through the new OJS theming capabilities.
 In particular, OJS 3 offers significant improvements when it comes to user experience and usability, having undergone significant user testing in its development.
-For guidance on how to customize the look and feel of the OJS software, please consult the [Theming Guide] (https://docs.pkp.sfu.ca/pkp-theming-guide/en/).
+For guidance on how to customize the look and feel of the OJS software, please consult the [Theming Guide](https://docs.pkp.sfu.ca/pkp-theming-guide/en/).

 ### Getting Found and Getting Social

 With the rise of social media, the sharing of content of websites (including academic articles) via social media outlets such as Facebook and Twitter has also arisen as a factor considered as part of SEO.
-While search engines may treat socially shared links differently than other web content, it is a factor that is taken into consideration when ranking search results (Fishkin, & Moz, 2015) Google, for example, takes into account different social sharing factors when ranking its search results.
+While search engines may treat socially shared links differently than other web content, it is a factor that is taken into consideration when ranking search results (Fishkin, & Moz, 2015).
+Google, for example, takes into account different social sharing factors when ranking its search results.

 For advice on developing a social media presence for your journal, see the section in this book on using Social Media for your Journal.
 Publicizing your publication and its contents through social media will help boost your search engine rankings.